Map-Only Advocates

 Using Merge Variables

-Both the heading and the CTA body support merge variables — dynamic placeholders that automatically fill in with the advocate’s information.
+Both the heading and the alternate contact body support merge variables — dynamic placeholders that automatically fill in with the advocate’s information.
 Type { in either field to open the variable picker.

 Common merge variables include: